 Formed in the late 1970s, the Contra Costa Chamber Orchestra has established a presence throughout the county.
 When the spectacular Lesher Center for the Arts opened its doors in Walnut Creek in 1990, the group was invited to become the Center’s resident chamber orchestra.
-Now celebrating its 20th Anniversary at the Lesher Center, the CCCO continues its tradition of providing high quality performances of varied and dynamic musical works.
+After more than 20 years at the Lesher Center, the CCCO continues its tradition of providing high quality performances of varied and dynamic musical works.

 The CCCO also maintains its commitment to arts education through a partnership with Saint Mary's College of California, in cooperation with the College's Performing Arts Department.

 In addition to the five-concert season at the Lesher Center, the orchestra nurtures its dedication to the community by providing affordable performances to the residents of East Contra Costa County.
-The CCCO offers the same programs at its second home - the intimate Recital Hall at Los Medanos College in Pittsburg.
+The CCCO offers the same programs at its new second home - the historic El Campanil Theatre in Antioch.
 The CCCO also appears in holiday performances, including annual performances of Handel’s Messiah, sponsored by the City of San Ramon and the First Presbyterian Church of Concord.

 The orchestra is comprised of forty-five musicians ranging in age from 15 to 94 who are music teachers, accountants, students, electricians, mechanics, homemakers, lawyers, retirees, dentists, engineers and computer specialists.
 Primarily Contra Costa residents, their only remuneration is the stimulation and satisfaction of rehearsing and performing together.

 • The orchestra’s MISSION is to provide cultural enrichment, education, and entertainment to the community

 • Presenting professional-quality orchestral, chamber and solo performances at an affordable price.